Wi-Fi 8 will not improve transfer speed

 PC World, citing a MediaTek document, reports that rather than increasing data transfer rates beyond the 23Gbps offered by Wi-Fi 7, the next generation, Wi-Fi 8—based on the IEEE 802.11bn Ultra High Reliability (UHR) specification—will focus on improving connection reliability and user experience, rather than focusing on theoretical throughput. 📶✨

 Traditionally, new iterations of Wi-Fi (based on IEEE 802.11 standards) have strived to maximize data transfer rates by increasing channel bandwidth and channel count, as well as introducing new modulation methods.
-With Wi-Fi 7, the maximum PHY rate reaches 23 Gbps, although no one expects to achieve speeds that high.
-Additionally, the reliability of high-speed Wi-Fi connections leaves a lot to be desired.
-Therefore, the upcoming iteration of Wi-Fi 8 will not increase the theoretical speed, but will instead incorporate new features designed to improve real-world performance and increase connection reliability. 🔧🌍
+With the Wi-Fi 7, the maximum PHY rate reaches 23 Gbps, although no one expects to achieve such high speeds.
+In addition, the reliability of the connections of Wi-Fi The high-speed performance leaves a lot to be desired.
+Therefore, the next iteration of Wi-Fi 8 will not increase the theoretical speed, but will incorporate new features designed to improve the performance in the real world and increase connection reliability. 🔧🌍

 Broadly speaking, Wi-Fi 8 (802.11bn) is similar to Wi-Fi 7 (802.11be): it uses 2, 4, 5, and 6 GHz bands, the same modulation (4096 QAM), eight spatial streams, MU-MIMO, multiple OFDMAs, and a maximum channel bandwidth of 320 MHz. 📊